nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 Check out my project on [GitHub](https://github.com/nhatvo1502/python-website)

 # Stage 0: Game plan
- I split this project into **4 Stages**.
+I split this project into **four stages**.
 1. Stage 1: Creating the app
 2. Stage 2: Host locally
 3. Stage 3: Hosting on AWS using Console
 4. Stage 4: Hosting on AWS using Terraform
 4. Stage 4: Automate the deployment using Terraform and Github Action

-There is a **Reference List** in the end of this page includes all the documents I read to through out this project.
+A **Reference List** at the end of this page includes all the documents I consulted throughout this project.

 # Stage 1: Creating nnote